Frank Oppenheimer: Political scrutiny and blacklisting

 On July 12, 1947, the Washington Times Herald reported that Oppenheimer had been a member of the Communist Party during the years 1937–1939.
 At first, he denied these reports, but later said they were true.
-In June 1949, as part of a larger investigation on the possible mishandling of "atomic secrets" during the war, he was called before the United States Congress House Un-American Activities Committee (HUAC).
+In June 1949, as part of a larger investigation on the possible mishandling of "atomic secrets" during the war, he was called before the House Committee on Un-American Activities (HUAC).
 Before the committee, he testified that he and his wife had been members of the Communist Party for about three and a half years.
 In 1937 they had been involved in local attempts to desegregate the Pasadena public swimming pool, which was open to non-white people only on Wednesday.

 Oppenheimer said he and his wife had joined at a time when they sought answers to the high unemployment experienced in the United States during the later part of the Great Depression.
 He refused to name others he knew to be members.
-This caused a media sensation—that J. Robert Oppenheimer's brother was a former member of the Communist Party—and led to Oppenheimer resigning his post at the University of Minnesota.
+This caused a media sensation — that J. Robert Oppenheimer's brother was a former member of the Communist Party — and led to Oppenheimer resigning his post at the University of Minnesota.

-After being branded a Communist, Oppenheimer could no longer find work in physics in the United States, and he was also denied a passport, preventing him from working abroad.
+Afterwards Oppenheimer could no longer find work in physics in the United States, and he was also denied a passport, preventing him from working abroad.
 He and his wife eventually sold one of the Van Gogh paintings that he had inherited from his father, and with the money bought 1500 acres of ranch land near Pagosa Springs, Colorado, and spent nearly a decade as cattle ranchers.